northox/qubes-doc/configuration/managing-vm-kernel.md

 This is possible thanks to PV GRUB2 - GRUB2 running in the VM.
 To make it happen, you need to:

 1. Install PV GRUB2 in dom0 - package is named `grub2-xen`.
 2. Install kernel in the VM.
-As with all VM software installation - this needs to be done in TemplateVM (of StandaloneVM if you are using one).
+As with all VM software installation - this needs to be done in TemplateVM (or StandaloneVM if you are using one).
 3. Set VM kernel to `pvgrub2` value.
 You can use `pvgrub2` in selected VMs, not necessary all of them, even when it's template has kernel installed.
 You can still use dom0-provided kernel for selected VMs.

 **WARNING: When using kernel from within VM, `kernelopts` parameter is ignored.**